unit-mesh/co-mate/README.md

 # ArchGuard CoMate

-> Co-mate is an AI-powered architecture copilot, design and governance tools.
+> Co-mate is an AI-powered software architecture copilot, design and governance tools.

 ## Todo